 - They have soft, velvety fur, a body length of 10-15 cm, and weigh around 80 grams.

 - Don’t be fooled by their cute and fluffy appearance.
 Tarsiers are strictly carnivorous feeding mainly on insects, and are excellent ambush predators able to grab a bat or bird out of the air.

-- Tarsiers are only found in a few places within South East Asia.
+- Tarsiers are only found in a few places within South East Asia, and it's one of the wildlife you can see in the Philippines.
 All are vulnerable to extinction due to loss of habitat.